PayneLab/cptac/doc/README.md

 # Tutorials

 Tutorials for this package describe how to use the package functions for research with the provided data.
-All the tutorials are written in python using the interactive jupyter notebooks.
-If you are unfamiliar with jupyter, follow the instructions given at jupyter.org/install to begin running jupyter on your machine.
-You will then be able to run our documentation as interactive, jupyter-based tutorials.
+All the tutorials are written in Python using the interactive Jupyter notebooks.
+If you are unfamiliar with Jupyter, follow the instructions given at jupyter.org/install.
+You will then be able to run our tutorials as interactive, exploratory data analyses.

 <ul>
   <li>Use Case 0: Exploring the data</li>